Yohan Roche: International career

 Roche was born in France to a French father and Beninese mother.
-He debuted with the Benin national team in a friendly 2–0 win over Gabon on 12 October 2020.
+He made his debut with the Benin national team in a 2–0 friendly win over Gabon on 12 October 2020.
+On 27 December 2025, he scored the only goal in a 1–0 victory over Botswana during the 2025 Africa Cup of Nations, securing his nation's first ever win in the competition.